-The Carnegie Observatories “Lunch Talk” Seminar Series is held on Friday’s from 12:15pm to 1:00pm.
-Unless otherwise noted, talks are on Fridays at 12:15PM in the auditorium at 813 Santa Barbara Street - bring lunch!
+The Carnegie Observatories “Lunch Talk” Seminar Series is held on Friday’s from 11:00am to 12:00pm.
+Unless otherwise noted, talks are held in the auditorium at 813 Santa Barbara Street.

 The Lunch Talk Series is open to speakers in all areas of astronomy and astrophysics.
 The Fall Series (September through December) focuses on graduate students and postdocs who are actively seeking Postdoctoral Fellowship positions.

-This year, we will begin accepting requests for Fall talks starting July 15, and will begin issuing invitations starting August 14.
-Note that the 2020 Fall series will be conducted remotely via Zoom this year due to the Covid-19 pandemic.
+This year, we will begin accepting requests for Fall talks starting August 1, and will begin issuing invitations starting September 1.
+Talks are expected to be mostly in-person, but the option for remote talks via Zoom remains available.

-When in-person talks resume, Carnegie Observatories has funding designated for supporting the travel costs of Black, Latinx, and Indigenous visitors.
+Carnegie Observatories has funding designated for supporting the travel costs (within the US and Canada) of Black, Latinx, and Indigenous visitors.
 If this is applicable, please check the box in the nomination form, or note this in your email.
-(Note that speakers are welcome to give a remote talk even if in-person talks have resumed.)
+(Note that speakers are welcome to give a remote talk if they prefer.)